210712-Richard/michael.mcinerney.p0/Storefront/src/main/resources/userStories.md

 ### Administrator Stories
 * As an administrator, I can create manager accounts.
-* As an administrator, I can deactivate manager accounts.
+* As an administrator, I can deactivate manager and customer accounts.